‘Aim ever higher’

 Together we learn and grow

 “I can do all this through him who gives me strength”

 Leigh Church of England Academy Safeguarding Statement.

-Leigh Church of England Academy is committed to promoting and protecting the well-being of the children in our care, and expect all staff, governor’s and volunteers to share this commitment.
+Leigh Church of England Academy is committed to promoting and protecting the well-being of the children in our care, and expect all staff, the academy governance committee and volunteers to share this commitment.
 Everyone who works or volunteers at the academy is subject to an enhanced DBS disclosure.
 Our first priority will always be the welfare of our children but operate an open-door policy to parent/carers/community members to come and discuss any safeguarding concerns they may have.